Ralim/IronOS/Documentation/Settings.md

 ### Setting: PD timeout

 How long until firmware stops trying to negotiate for USB-PD and tries QC instead.
 Longer times may help dodgy / old PD adapters, faster times move onto PD quickly.
 Units of 100ms.
-Recommended to keep small values.
+Recommended to keep small values (leave default of 20 if no issues).

 On device help text: